Baltic Sea: An arena of conflict

+Between the 13th and 17th centuries the Baltic Sea was, depending on the period, dominated by the Netherlands, Germany, Sweden and Russia.
 In the 13th to 16th centuries, the strongest economic force in Northern Europe was the Hanseatic League, a federation of merchant cities around the Baltic Sea and the North Sea.
 In the sixteenth and early seventeenth centuries, Poland, Denmark, and Sweden fought wars for Dominium maris baltici ("Lordship over the Baltic Sea").
 Eventually, it was Sweden that virtually encompassed the Baltic Sea.
 In Sweden, the sea was then referred to as Mare Nostrum Balticum ("Our Baltic Sea").
 The goal of Swedish warfare during the 17th century was to make the Baltic Sea an all-Swedish sea (Ett Svenskt innanhav), something that was accomplished except the part between Riga in Latvia and Stettin in Pomerania.
 However, the Dutch dominated the Baltic trade in the seventeenth century.

 In the eighteenth century, Russia and Prussia became the leading powers over the sea.
 Sweden's defeat in the Great Northern War brought Russia to the eastern coast.
 Russia became and remained a dominating power in the Baltic.
 Russia's Peter the Great saw the strategic importance of the Baltic and decided to found his new capital, Saint Petersburg, at the mouth of the Neva river at the east end of the Gulf of Finland.
 There was much trading not just within the Baltic region but also with the North Sea region, especially eastern England and the Netherlands: their fleets needed the Baltic timber, tar, flax, and hemp.

 During the Crimean War, a joint British and French fleet attacked the Russian fortresses in the Baltic; the case is also known as the Åland War.
 They bombarded Sveaborg, which guards Helsinki; and Kronstadt, which guards Saint Petersburg; and they destroyed Bomarsund in Åland.
 After the unification of Germany in 1871, the whole southern coast became German.
 World War I was partly fought in the Baltic Sea.
 After 1920 Poland was granted access to the Baltic Sea at the expense of Germany by the Polish Corridor and enlarged the port of Gdynia in rivalry with the port of the Free City of Danzig.

 After the Nazis' rise to power, Germany reclaimed the Memelland and after the outbreak of the Eastern Front (World War II) occupied the Baltic states.
 In 1945, the Baltic Sea became a mass grave for retreating soldiers and refugees on torpedoed troop transports.
 The sinking of the Wilhelm Gustloff remains the worst maritime disaster in history, killing (very roughly) 9,000 people.
 In 2005, a Russian group of scientists found over five thousand airplane wrecks, sunken warships, and other material, mainly from World War II, on the bottom of the sea.